Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Experiments

-Consistent with the previous experimental configurations, we evaluate four models: PINN, DBAW-PINN, PIKAN, and DBAW-PIKAN.
-Specifically, the MLP-based models (PINN and DBAW-PINN) utilize an architecture of [2, 64, 64, 64, 64, 64, 64, 1], while the KAN-based models (PIKAN and DBAW-PIKAN) employ a [2, 20, 20, 20, 1] structure with a B-spline order of 4 and a grid size of 20.
-All models are trained for 50,000 iterations using the Adam optimizer.
-Table \ref{tab:burgers_comparison} summarizes the quantitative results for the Burgers equation.
-The standard PINN achieves a relative $L_2$ error of $1.23 \times 10^{-3}$.
-Notably, DBAW-PINN exhibits suboptimal performance on this problem, with the error escalating to $2.71 \times 10^{-1}$.
-This suggests that for certain nonlinear problems, adaptive weighting strategies may interfere with the training process if not properly compatible with the specific MLP architecture.
 In contrast, the PIKAN model demonstrates superior performance, reducing the error to $1.16 \times 10^{-3}$, which further underscores the potential of KAN in fitting complex nonlinear functions.
 Ultimately, the proposed DBAW-PIKAN method yields the highest precision with an error of $\mathbf{4.70 \times 10^{-4}}$.
 This significant improvement over the standard PIKAN validates the effectiveness of integrating the dynamic adaptive weighting strategy with the KAN architecture.
 The numerical solutions are visually compared in Fig. \ref{fig:burgers_comparison_main}: (a) The PINN prediction shows visible deviations from the reference solution near the shock wave region. (b) The DBAW-PINN prediction severely deviates from the reference. (c) The PIKAN prediction is in good overall agreement with the reference. (d) The DBAW-PIKAN solution is visually the most accurate, particularly in precisely capturing the shock front, with its corresponding error map exhibiting the lowest overall error level.
 To further elucidate the dynamic optimization mechanism of DBAW-PIKAN when solving the nonlinear Burgers equation, Fig. \ref{fig:BURGERS_evolution} illustrates the evolution trajectories of key parameters during training.
 As shown in Fig. \ref{fig:BURGERS_weights_evolution}, the boundary condition weight $\lambda_{bc}$ (orange curve) escalates rapidly during the initial phase.
 This aligns with the characteristic training behavior of PINNs, where simple functional relationships on the boundaries are typically easier for the network to fit than the complex interior PDE residuals.
 Without intervention, such a rapid increase in weight would cause the optimizer to over-focus on the boundary loss, thereby neglecting the learning of the underlying PDE physics.